 Rollston’s comparative analysis of ‘national’ scripts bears heavily upon the field’s prior conception of the relationship between a region and its script.
-In Cross and Freedman’s seminal epigraphic study, “Early Hebrew Orthography: A Study of the Epigraphic Evidence” (1952), they conclude that the system of matres lectionis used in OH from the 9th century onwards derived from Aramaic scribal practices, and were subsequently borrowed into Moabite in the mid-9th century (EHO 57).
-Rollston draws a similar conclusion in his comparative orthographic analysis, but ventures that paleographic analysis demonstrates a (plausibly conscious) differentiation of scripts by these same polities (59-60).
+In Cross and Freedman’s seminal epigraphic study, “Early Hebrew Orthography: A Study of the Epigraphic Evidence” (1952), they conclude that the system of matres lectionis used in OH from the 9th century onwards derived from Aramaic scribal practices, and were subsequently borrowed into Moabite in the mid-9th century (EHO, 57).
+Rollston draws a similar conclusion in his comparative orthographic analysis, but ventures that paleographic analysis demonstrates a (plausibly conscious) differentiation of scripts by these same polities (p.
+59-60).
 Thus, from the 8th to 6th centuries, the scripts of these proximal nations continuously diverged, suggesting a burgeoning self-identification by their peoples.
 His thorough and insightful comparison of ‘national’ scripts benefits any scholar of the ANE.

 In summary, Rollston outlines a vast body of paleographic work that spans a half century, delivers a concise investigation of orthographic conventions throughout the ANE, demonstrates a flexible orientation towards the ‘problem of schools’ with his studies of hieratic numerals and abecedaries/exercise tablets, and commendably correlates these data to illustrate the necessity of positing a formalized, scribal education for OH cursive in Iron Age II Israel.
 The article owes its potency to Rollston, who organized the relevant data for both the naïve and professional reader.
 Accordingly, this article deserves a seat among many other critical epigraphic and paleographic works of the last few decades.
 Rollston delineates the intricacies involved in the OH writing system which could not have been informally passed down from scribe to scribe, but must have been accomplished by a formalized education at the behest of the state (or some such administration).
 The synchronic consistency and diachronic development evident in these scripts, which had alternatives for representation, attest to the systematic and regularized knowledge of ancient scribes.
 This formalized educational system informs our knowledge especially of Ancient Israelite and Judahite scribal practices and also amplifies our awareness of the role of writing in the larger purview of ancient Palestine and the Transjordan.
 Scribes under the patronage of the state received a formal education which standardized the synchronic status of a given script, and which, over time, systemically determined the chronological path that the scripts followed.
 Rollston familiarizes us with what remains of this system – the traces of their fascinating society and academic practices.